XiaomengLiu6/ST558-project3/ed_level_eq_3.md

+    toc: true
+    toc_depth: 3
+    number_sections: false

+    name<-c("grade K through 8","grade 9 through 11","a high school credential","some college or technical school","bachelors degree or higher")
-    paste0("This is the automated generated md file for the education level ",params$ed_level)
+    paste0("This is the automated generated md file for the education level ",params$ed_level,",which means that the highest level of education is ",name[as.numeric(params$ed_level)])

-    ## [1] "This is the automated generated md file for the education level 3"
+    ## [1] "This is the automated generated md file for the education level 3,which means that the highest level of education is a high school credential"

+    #education level 2:  highest level of education is grade K through 8
+    #education level 3:  highest level of education is grade 9 through 11
+    #education level 4:  highest level of education is a high school credential
+    #education level 5:  highest level of education is "some college" or technical school
+    #education level 6:  highest level of education is bachelors degree or higher

 # Goal